paulvu2023/Battleship-Game/README.md

 # Improvements:

-Battleship could be improved by implementing a probability density map.
-It would allow the AI to attack squares with the highest probability of having a ship and make it much harder for the user to win.
+Battleship could be optimized by implementing a "Hard Mode" where the AI attacks using a probability density map.
+This would allow the AI to only attack squares with the highest probability of having a ship, making it much difficult for the player to win.

 # Lessons Learned: